FatimaLeonidez/Operating-Systems-/README.md

 The necessary header files are:
 - Auth.h
 - Process.h
+- FCFS.h
+- Page.h

 The necessary cpp files are:
 - Auth.cpp
 - Process.cpp
+- FCFS.h
+- Page.cpp

 The main cpp file that must be run is:
+- Main.cpp

 All files can be found on the main branch of the GitHub repository.
 Once all files are open on a compiler such as Visual Studio, the program can be executed.
-The user must make sure to add the header files to the Header file folder and the cpp files to the Source folder of their Visual Studio compiler; otherwise, the program will not run. </p>
+The user must make sure to add the header files to the Header file folder and the cpp files to the Source folder of their Visual Studio compiler; otherwise, the program will not run.
+For the best results, at the top of the Visual Studio compiler, go to Project and select Add Class.
+From there, both the header and its corresponding cpp file can be created simultaneously. </p>

+<h1>Upon Execution: </h1>

+<p>This OS is mainly text-based.</p>

 ![WhatsApp Image 2025-12-06 at 21 32 30_03ee338b](https://github.com/user-attachments/assets/3a271ec2-3922-4db8-87da-35711c016dbd)